Who can be isolated at home?

 What about other people in my home?

-The people you live with and other close contacts will also need to be isolated at home.
-Their isolation period will be for 14 days after their last contact with you while you were infectious.
-They will be contacted by the ACT Health Communicable Disease Control (CDC) team and notified of their need to self-isolate.
+The people you live with and other close contacts will need to be quarantined at home.
+Their quarantine period will be for 14 days after their last contact with you while you were infectious.
+They will be contacted by the ACT Health Communicable Disease Control (CDC) team and notified of their need to quarantine.
 CDC will contact your close contacts by SMS every day to check on them.
 If they develop symptoms, CDC will advise on how they can get tested for COVID-19.

 Only essential household members who are caring for you should stay in the home.
 Other people living in the home should consider staying elsewhere if possible.
 Elderly people and those with compromised immune systems or chronic health conditions should stay away.